SeppiaBrilla/University-notes/Image processing and computer vision/SIFT descriptor.md

 4) Each histogram has 8 bins (i.e. bin size 45°)
 5) Each pixel in the region contributes to its designated bin according to:
 	1) Gradient magnitude
-	2) Gaussian weighting function centred at the keypoint (with σ equal to half the grid size)
+	2) Gaussian weighting function centered at the keypoint (with σ equal to half the grid size)